“One good song with a message can bring a point more deeply

 – Phil Ochs

 Music is the voice of the human spirit.
-It can go beyond language, beyond age or race or gender or nationality, beyond religious or political differences... straight to the heart and mind of all people.
+It can go beyond language, beyond age or race or gender or nationality, beyond religious or political differences… straight to the heart, body, and soul of all people.

-Music is a powerful tool for reaching people and building connections.
-The internet is another powerful tool for reaching people and building connections.
-By combining the two, we are able to spread songs that inspire peace around the world.
+Music is a powerful tool for reaching people, building connections and understanding, and raising consciousness.
+The internet is another powerful tool.
+By combining the two, we are able to spread songs that inspire peace around the world and beyond.